oscarschraenkler/oscarschraenkler/README.md

 - ⚡ Fun fact: ...
 -->

-## Data Scientist with a business background
+## Data Analyst with a business background

 I am German and Norwegian, but was born in the UK and raised there.
 I hold a Master's degree in Business from the Stern Business School at NYU and a Bachelor's degree in Business and German from Warwick Business School.